ApeWare/FlashAir-to-SleepHQ/README.md

 # FlashAir-to-SleepHQ

-Originally based on the EZShare CPAP sync script by iitggithub (MIT License at https://github.com/iitggithub/ezshare_cpap), this project has been adapted and extended for Toshiba FlashAir Wi-Fi SD cards to automate syncing CPAP data to SleepHQ.
-Credit to the original developer for the inspiration and foundational code—our version has evolved significantly but acknowledges that heritage.
+Based initially on the EZShare CPAP sync script by iitggithub (MIT License at https://github.com/iitggithub/ezshare_cpap), this project has been adapted and extended to support Toshiba FlashAir Wi-Fi SD cards, automating the syncing of CPAP data to SleepHQ.
+Credit to the original developer for the inspiration and foundational code; this version has evolved significantly, yet it acknowledges that heritage.

 This repository contains scripts to synchronize data from a Toshiba FlashAir Wi-Fi SD card to SleepHQ, a sleep data management platform.
 It supports macOS and Linux, with automation via launchd on macOS.
-Last updated: 11:02 PM EDT, August 12, 2025.

 ## Files